tpoisot/ms_evo_networks/maintext.md

 # The state of the art

+In this part, we showcase the elements of network theory, biogeography, and coevolution studies that are necesary to achieve an integration between the three fields.

+**we don't discuss the overlap yet**: think of this as the basic ingredients of the integration, not how we will integrate them

 ## Network theory:

+Constraints on species presence / absence, species dynamics, involve functional traits

 ## Biogeography:

+large scale variations, species presence f(environment), predicts community composition, spatial heterogeneity, consequences for species evolution (at the single species scale)

 ## Coevolution:

+TP -- feedbacks between species traits and interactions: is essentially an evolution of constraints on species distribution

 # The current overlap

 ## The good: biogeographic perspectives on coevolution

+TP -- GMTC, Nuismer models

 ## The bad: understanding network variation over space

+DG/KC -- TTIB, beta

 ## The ugly: evolution of networks, evolution in networks

+TP -- Loeuille, web world

 # The road to synthesis